rbvegas/StatiCSharp/Documentation/HowTo/making_a_custom_theme.md

 }
 ```

 By the way, it would be nice if you implement the reference to StatiC# in your templates.

+## Managing resources

+...

+---

 Check out the [default theme]() to see a template in action.
 I would be pleased if you give me feedback for this guide, so that I can it better and make the entry to build custom themes with StatiC# as smoothly as possible.
 Would it be great, if many developers bring in their template ideas and there would be a big number of template to choose from 😉